pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ## Initialization

-Add the SDK via Getting Started.
 Instantiate PubNub with a default Keyset.

-### Description

 Keyset resolution:
 - If provided, the keyset parameter is used.
-- Otherwise, the method uses the using parameter.
+- Else, the method uses the using parameter.
-- Otherwise, the default keyset is used.
+- Else, the default keyset is used.
 - If no default keyset is defined, an error is thrown.

 ### Methods